mattvick/nostra/value-proposition.md

 ### Duplication

 - We could allow duplication of private predictions.
-- We may want to limit duplication of predictions as people stand to win more money when the number of people betting on a prediction is higher.
+- We may want to limit duplication of public predictions as people stand to win more money when the number of people betting on a prediction is higher.
 If we have to many duplicates the number of better will be spread amoung these in some cases leading to smaller winnings.
 - We could use but human users, moderators, and large language models like GPT3 to halp find duplicates.

 ### Predicting